bertronika/copris/README.md

 impacting the surrounding ones.
 For commenting out multiple words, you must find some other character, such as underscore or a non-breaking space.

-Here's an example of all three of the beforementioned commands.
-Note the use of non-breaking spaces in the comment.
+Here's an example of all three of the beforementioned commands:

 ```
-$ENABLE_COMMANDS
+$COPRIS ENABLE-COMMANDS
-$# Reduce line spacing
+$# Reduce line spacing    (non-breaking spaces are used in this line)
-$ESC $0x33 $25
+$ESC $0x33 $25            (feature file has a C_ESC command defined)
 ```